Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis

-\paragraph*{Comparing the fitted model for players of different ability.} We first fit the proposed model for standard bullet games as described above with $n=1$, utilising the previous game as the only history.
-We first examine the key global parameters ($\gamma_1,\gamma_2,\mu_{\beta}$), in all four cohorts, with posterior credible intervals for each shown in Figure~\ref{17_19_gm_global}.
+\paragraph*{Comparing the fitted model for players of different ability.} We first fit the proposed model for standard bullet games as described above with $n=1$, utilising the previous game in the same session as the only history.
+We examine the key global parameters ($\gamma_1,\gamma_2,\mu_{\beta}$), in all four cohorts, with posterior credible intervals for each shown in Figure~\ref{17_19_gm_global}.
 The main difference is seen in the fixed effects $\gamma_1$ and $\gamma_2$.
-The estimated posterior mean of the colour effect ($\gamma_1$) is 0.091 and 0.25 for the 1700-1900 and GM cohorts respectively.
+The estimated posterior mean of the colour effect ($\gamma_1$) is 0.087 and 0.23 for the 1700-1900 and GM cohorts respectively.
 For a player with a win probability of 0.5 playing as black against an equally rated opponent, playing as white would increase the win probability on average to 0.56 for the GMs but only 0.52 for the 1700-1900s.
-Similarly, the estimated posterior mean of the rating effect ($\gamma_2$) is 0.0037 and 0.0053 for the 1700-1900 and GM cohorts respectively.
+This agrees with common beliefs for the first move advantage for GMs.
+Among decisive results in top GM games, white wins 54-56\% of games, compared to black winning 44-46\% of games.
+It is also commonly believed that this advantage diminishes at lower levels of play {\citep{kaufman2021}}.
+Similarly, the estimated posterior mean of the rating effect ($\gamma_2$) is 0.0038 and 0.0053 for the 1700-1900 and GM cohorts respectively.
 For a player with a win probability of 0.5 playing as black against an equally rated opponent, playing against an opponent rated 100 points lower increases the win probability on average to 0.63 for GMs and 0.59 for 1700-1900s.
+The increased impact of these effects in higher rated players seems reasonable, with elite players better able to capitalize on these advantages.

-This agrees with the common beliefs that such effects have a larger impact in higher rated players\footnote{Multiple references are given in \cite{wiki_first}} and that colour assignment and differences in skill play a larger role in determining the winner of a game at the professional level.
-In both cohorts the posterior mean value for $\mu_{\beta}$ is centered around 0, indicating that there is little evidence for a global experiential effect.
+In the 1700-1900 cohort the posterior mean value for $\mu_{\beta}$ is centered around 0, indicating that there is little evidence for a global experiential effect.